Welcome to Santa Rosa Montessori School!

 Meet Ms. D, Our Wonderful Teacher Support/Assistant!

-Dionicia Nevarez, lovingly known as Ms. D, brings over 5 years of experience to her role at Brush Creek Montessori.
+Dionicia Nevarez, lovingly known as Ms. D, brings over 5 years of experience to her role at Santa Rosa Montessori.
 She holds certifications in Early Childhood, Montessori Overview, and Assistant Teaching from the Montessori Teacher Education Center.

-Ms. D has worked with children of all ages, supporting Montessori classrooms at Tiburon Montessori, Montessori de Terra Linda, and now here at Brush Creek Montessori.
+Ms. D has worked with children of all ages, supporting Montessori classrooms at Tiburon Montessori, Montessori de Terra Linda, and now here at Santa Rosa Montessori.
 Her expertise includes assisting with curriculum setup, playground supervision, nap time, aftercare, and engaging children in science and art activities.

 When called upon to lead a classroom, Ms. D ensures consistency by following established schedules and curriculum, guiding and redirecting children as needed.
 She believes in the Montessori philosophy of allowing children to learn by doing, and she loves witnessing their growth and independence as they discover the world around them.